videojs/video.js/docs/guides/languages.md

 Languages
 =========

-Multiple language support allows for users of non-English locales to property interact with the displayed player.
+Multiple language support allows for users of non-English locales to natively interact with the displayed player.
 Video.js will compile multiple langauge files (see below) and instantiate with a global dictionary of language key/value support.
 Video.js player instances can be created with per-player language support that amends/overrides this default values.
 Player instances can also hard-set default languges to values other than English as of version 4.7.

 Creating the Language File
 --------------------------